-Out of 37 penalties imposed for the infringements of the EUTR in Poland between 2013 and early 2021, at least 24 were lower than the minimum level of fines required by the law122.
-This concerning pattern has developed despite the fact that the minimum level of the administrative penalties for EUTR infringements set out in Articles 66b-66i of the Act on Forests are very low in any event (they range between PLN5,000-500,000, approx. €1,030-103,000).
-The legislature should adopt higher minimum levels of penalties, and introduce additional interim measures for breaching the
+Out of 37 penalties imposed for the infringements of the EUTR in Poland between 2013 and early 2021, only one penalty significantly exceeded exceeded the minimum monetary amount set out in the law131.
+This concerning pattern has developed despite the fact that the maximum level of the administrative penalties for EUTR infringements set out in Articles 66b-66i of the Act on Forests are much more higher (the penalties range between PLN5,000-500,000, approx. €1,030-103,000).
+The legislature should adopt higher minimum levels of penalties, and introduce additional interim measures

-126 Article 15 of the EPI Act.
+128 Article 15 of the EPI Act.

-127 Article 10(b) of the EPI Act.
+129 Article 10(b) of the EPI Act.

-128 The national report on the EUTR implementation and enforcement for 2020 submitted by Poland to the Commission, section II.II. point 7.
+130 The national report on the EUTR implementation and enforcement for 2020 submitted by Poland to the Commission, section II.II. point 7.

-129 These calculations are based on the information disclosed by the regional environmental protection inspectorates upon ClientEarth's request for environmental information submitted in February 2021.
+131 These calculations are based on the information disclosed by the regional environmental protection inspectorates upon ClientEarth's request for environmental information submitted in February 2021.

-EUTR, such as the obligatory seizure of timber at risk.
+for breaching the EUTR, such as the obligatory seizure of timber at risk.
 Additionally, the Act on Forests should not include the possibility of a waiver of a penalty (Article 66f(3) of the Act on Forests, according to which a penalty cannot be imposed under a vague condition of inevitability), and should extend the prescriptive period (or limitation period) within which administrative proceedings for infringement of the EUTR must be initiated to the normal length in Poland of five years.